lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 as they're all there and the result is actually helping.
 It's important to see
 this: what matters is the end result.
 And most managers I've met don't get they have to be patient.
 To actually see the results you have to wait for days.
-Don't stop at "oh I love this programmers, she finishes stories in no time".
-I suggest patient.
-That's all I suggest, look at the one month after her code is there.
+Don't stop at "oh I love this programmer, she finishes stories in no time".
+I suggest patience.
+That's all I suggest, look at her code one month after it's there.
 Wait for bugs to come back, wait for other programmers to have to change her code.
 In the end, what I'm trying to say is that we focus on the wrong metrics and we have to pay more attention to the whole process.
 I call it artifact.
 I have